 Availability: Availability for two in British First is quite good if you plan far enough in advance, when the calendar opens, although of course it can be tougher to get specific seats, such as 1A and 1K.
 Some couples even prefer 2A and 2K, due to the sometimes bothersome traffic accessing the main closet space near 1A and 1K and the lack of dedicated overhead space for 1A and 1K.

 How to Book: Earn 50,000 to 100,000 British Airways Avios from the British Airways Visa and/or transfer Membership Rewards points or SPG to Avios, taking advantage of a transfer bonus.
 Until January 14, 2013 there's a 30% transfer bonus from AMEX Membership Rewards to British Airways.

 [Sorry guys, Rachel Weisz not included…and already taken in any case by Daniel Craig :)]

 Much is made of the Emirates on board shower and very private suites, so if you haven't experienced it and have the miles, this could be excellent for a couple.
-Now, I haven't flown Emirates First Class yet, and I'm sure it's a great product, but I do rank it lower on my list because not everyone has lots of Alaska miles, and it can be tough without flying to acquire a lot of Alaska miles cheaply, unlike American miles or even AMEX Membership Rewards points that can be transferred to Avios, often with a transfer bonus.
+Since originally writing this post, I have flown Emirates First Class and I do rank it lower on my list because to me, it just wasn't as comfortable a bed as other first class products I've flown, plus service quite honestly wasn't as good as on Singapore Airlines, Cathay Pacific or Asiana.
+Plus, not everyone has lots of Alaska miles, and it can be tough without flying to acquire a lot of Alaska miles cheaply, unlike American miles or even AMEX Membership Rewards points that can be transferred to Avios, often with a transfer bonus.